-Conformance with Zoning Ordinance and Other Land Use Ordinances.
+7. Conformance with Zoning Ordinance and Other Land Use Ordinances.

-All lots, other than those found within cluster developments approved pursuant to Article XIII, shall meet the minimum dimensional requirements of the zoning ordinance for the zoning district in which they are located.
+All lots, other than those found within cluster developments approved pursuant to section 11.
+13, shall meet the minimum dimensional requirements of the zoning ordinance for the zoning district in which they are located.
 The proposed subdivision shall meet all applicable performance standards or design criteria from the zoning ordinance and other land use ordinances including the Belgrade Minimum Lot Size Ordinance.